petrelharp/local_pca/sims/notes.md

 Output of .selloci is `loc a1 a2 fitness gen` (but appears not to have `gen`), where `a1` and `a2` are alleles.

-Modifying the above towards Drosophila: all simulations on an 10x10 grid, with 2Ne=1000 per population, a chromosome arm is about 25Mb, mean recombination rate 2.5e-8, mutation rate 1e-7.
+Modifying the above towards Drosophila: if possible, all simulations on an 10x10 grid, with 2Ne=1000 per population, a chromosome arm is about 25Mb, neutral mutation rate 1e-7.
+Recombination rate in Drosophila is around 2.5 cM/Mb, or 2.5e-8 per bp, which will give 0.625 recombinations per chromosome per generation.
 Total population is 1e5, so we expect divergence of 0.01, and a tree every 400bp.
 To have lineages mix over this time, but not instantly, migration rate 4e-3 (in proportion of a population replaced by a given neighbor each generation).